Frequently asked questions

 As VCU websites migrate to Compass, users will experience more consistency.
 Unified websites under the VCU brand will build user trust, promoting increased user engagement.
 Compass provides the components for web managers to efficiently build aligned VCU websites, while still allowing for customization and individuality.

-Technology Services and University Relations piloted select site migrations to Compass during spring 2020.
+Technology Services and Enterprise Marketing and Communications piloted select site migrations to Compass during spring 2020.
 Compass version 1.0 became available to the university community in July 2020, after the exploratory migrations were complete.

 Additionally, Compass has been built so it can be improved upon by a unit web manager (or University Relations) to meet requirements that may be specific to a department.